m-chatterjee/Coaching-Centre-Website-Design/README.md

 # Coaching-Centre-Website-Design

-This is a basic front-end design of a coaching centre landing page website.
+This is a basic front-end design of a coaching centre website landing page .
 I used HTML5 and CSS3 only.
 I am still learning CSS.
 It is a static page.
 The form in the website has no backend as of now.